mrconter1/The-Long-Multiplication-Benchmark/README.md

 The answer to this problem is 6159405241.

 *Note: This is a simplified version of the prompt.
-The full prompt can be found in the benchmark.*
+The full prompt can be found in the [benchmark](./question_templates.json).*

-Long multiplication is akin to executing an algorithm like a computer, involving precise steps without the need for estimations, making it a more straightforward benchmark compared to tasks like long division, which require estimation steps, as seen in benchmarks like [The Long Division Benchmark](https://github.com/mrconter1/The-Long-Division-Benchmark/).

 ### Estimated Handling Capability